-This course discusses major trends, paradigms, and debates in modern historiography through close readings of relevant texts.
-Special attention will be given to methodological issues involved in the historical craft.
+This course discusses major historiographical trends, paradigms, methods, and debates through close readings of relevant texts.

-The success of this seminar depends on the active participation of all students.
-Students are not only supposed to attend all classes and read all required materials, but also to contribute to discussions of the assigned materials.
+This is an intensive literature seminar.
+Its success depends on the active participation of all students.
+Students are not only supposed to attend all classes and read all required materials, but also to contribute to weekly discussions of the assigned materials, both in class and on Blackboard.
+Further details will be announced in the first meeting of the course.

-This course aims: (a) to enable students to reflect on major theoretical trends in historical studies; (b) to train students to produce well-researched and well-argued history papers.
+This course aims: (a) to enable students to reflect on major theoretical and methodological issues in historical studies, and (b) to prepare students to analyze and evaluate long-term developments in historical debates.

 Mode of instruction

-Other reading materials (articles, book chapters) will be made available at the beginning of the semester.
+All the other reading materials (journal articles & book chapters) will be made available online.